wilsonmar/wilsonmar.github.io/_posts/2018-07-14-salesforce-ohana.md

 ![sf-mascots-648x425-98567](https://user-images.githubusercontent.com/300046/43673576-9d8f42e6-9782-11e8-8cdc-7442e646554b.jpg)

-The "NO SOFTWARE" mascotm called Sassy, is the original mascot for Salesforce.
+The "NO SOFTWARE" mascot called Sassy is the original mascot for Salesforce.

 Astro, created by Rochelle Truong in 2015, is a racoon in a spacesuit.